Trustworthy and Confidential SBOM Exchange: Processes

 \subsection{SBOM Consumption \& Verification}

 Consuming and verifying an in \system SBOM requires a series of verification passes as depicted in Alg.~\ref{alg:consumption}.
 First, a consumer must check the authenticity of the $RedactedSBOM$ by verifying both the signature and counter-signature using their public keys $PK_{gen}$ and $PK_{prod}$, respectively (lines 1-6).
 After, the AES keys for which the consumer has access with her key $SK_{A}$ are unpacked from the top-level SBOM node (line 7).
-Then, a traversal over the SBOM obtains every node the consumer that can be decrypted with any decrypted AES key (lines 8-16).
+Then, the consumer performs a full traversal of the redacted SBOM tree, evaluating each node’s ciphertext policy against its attribute key.
+Each SBOM node embeds a CP-ABE access tree in its policy field, and the check $satisfies(node.policy)$ determines whether the attributes bound to the consumer’s secret key $SK_{A}$ satisfy this structure.
+Each node whose policy is satisfied is decrypted using the corresponding AES key, while all others are retained in encrypted form, yielding an SBOM tree containing only the consumer-authorized plaintext (lines 8–16).
 Lastly, a consumer can verify a membership proof for a specified decrypted SBOM field $f$ to ensure the generator did not omit information.

 \Paragraph{Verifier pass.} In practice, verifiers may represent trusted parties that have permission to access a whole redacted SBOM.
 By appending an \texttt{OR Verifier} with verifier being an access subtree representing the access attributes of a, a trusted third-party, such as an auditor or government agency, can be allowed to decrypt the SBOM and verify its sameness and redistribution congruence integrity properties.